Benzo Addiction Rehab Center Serving Boca Raton, FL

 - Confront your loved one, calmly and nonjudgmentally expressing your concerns to him or her.
 Understand that you may initially be met with resistance or denial, but remain patient.

-- Research treatment options that are available to people struggling with this particular type of substance abuse problem and go over your findings with your loved one.
+- Research rehab centers that are available to people struggling with this particular type of substance abuse problem and go over your findings with your loved one.

 Individual therapy: Clients have the opportunity to meet with their primary therapist for individual therapy sessions once each week, but additional sessions may be added when needed or deemed clinically appropriate.
 These sessions are designed to be a time for clients to meet privately with their therapist and discuss their progress in treatment, while also addressing any concerns that may have arisen.
 The relationships between clients and their therapists are built on trust and are central to helping clients successfully heal.

-Group therapy: Group therapy is at the core of treatment at Wellness Resource Center, and clients engage in group therapy sessions 5 days per week, with between 3 and 4 different groups meeting each day.
+Group therapy: Group therapy is at the core of rehab at our treatment center, and clients engage in group therapy sessions 5 days per week, with between 3 and 4 different groups meeting each day.
 While individual assessment and treatment are highly valued, we have found that exploring the commonality among clients is a vital avenue for helping them gain insight and make positive, lasting changes in their lives.
 Clients can expect to partake in process groups, age-specific groups, gender-specific groups, experiential groups, and psychoeducational groups.
 The different topics that are covered during these group sessions may include, but are not limited to, the following:

 - Body image